rustlingleavesinteractive-lab/studio-website/README.md

 ```

 ### GitHub Actions
-The site is deployed to the `gh-pages-live` branch of the repository when commits are pushed to `master` and the build completes successfully.
+The site is deployed to the `live-web` branch of the repository when commits are pushed to `main` and the build completes successfully.

 To modify the build, check `.github/workflows/hugo.yml`